elehcimd/mltraq/mkdocs/benchmarks/speed.md

 !!!
 Question "How can we improve this analysis?"
     In comparative analyses, there are always many nuances and little details that can make a big difference.
 You can [open a discussion](https://github.com/elehcimd/mltraq/discussions) to ask a question, or create a change request on the [issue tracker](https://github.com/elehcimd/mltraq/issues) if you find any issues.
 There might be ways to tune the methods to improve their performance that we missed, or other solutions worth considering.

+!!!
+Info
+    All solutions considered in this comparative analysis have made a positive impact in the industry and served as inspiration to guide the design of MLtraq.
+    Lastly, the many references to W&B are a testament to their very good community and documentation, and should not be considered as a criticism.

 ## Why tracking speed matters